Uschi Rigby FDSc Counselling, MBACP reg.

 What to expect in your first session?

-To make sure that it feels right for you and that I will be able to help you I offer a free initial consultation of 25 minutes.
+To make sure that it feels right for you and that I will be able to help you I offer a free initial consultation of 25 minutes in my practice room or by phone.
 We can discuss your reason to seek help and your hopes for the outcome and find out if I am the right counsellor for you.
 I will explain my counselling contract which covers confidentiality, sessions and policies.
 You can ask me any questions you might have about the counselling process and if you have any preferences to work in a specific way, like exploring creatively or having sessions outdoors.

 Training, qualifications & experience